Dhruv1030/Dhruv1030/README.md

 - 👋 Hi, I’m @Dhruv1030
 - 👀 I’m interested in Front End
-- 🌱 I’m currently learning basics of HTML,CSS,JS
+- 🌱 I’m currently learning basics of HTML,CSS,Java script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 📧dp14798@gmail.com